NYC Property Taxes

 NYC Mansion Tax Guide

-The NYC mansion tax is calculated based on the purchase price of a property and ranges from 1% to 3.9%.
+The NYC mansion tax is calculated based on the purchase price of a property, and in 2024 it ranges from 1% to 3.9%.
 Depending on the price, the mansion tax rate increases progressively and only applies to homes that sell for $1 million or more.

-In NYC, 421-a tax abatements were introduced in 1971 and were implemented to encourage developers to develop unused and underutilized land by offering them reduced property taxes for a set amount of time, typically between 10-25 years.
+In NYC, 421a tax abatements were introduced in 1971 and were implemented to encourage developers to develop unused and underutilized land by offering them reduced property taxes for a set amount of time, typically between 10 to 25 years.
 Usually, the tax break goes with the property, as long as the project continues to qualify.
+So if you're buying a co-op or condo in New York City, you may have come across listings that include what is called a 421a tax abatement.